MickeLarsson/Graphite-PowerShell-Functions/README.md

 #### MetricReplace Configuration Section

-This section lists regex find and replace rules used to clean up the Windows performance counters before sending them on to Graphite.
+This section lists regex find and replace rules used to clean up the Windows performance counters before sending them on to ~~Graphite~~ StatsD.
 Most people will be able to leave this section alone as it configured using sensible defaults.

 The script processes these in the order they appear in the configuration file. **Order is important!**